Oh no! We may not fully support the browser or device software you are using !

 Do I have to claim my severance pay on my tax return if I already paid taxes?

-Severance pay is a lump-sum payment received from a company when you are terminated due to job closings, company reductions, or even company closures.
-The money is based on time in service and job performance so it is taxable as wages.
-The total you receive will have the usually Social Security and Medicare taxes withheld and will have taxes withheld and be included on your W-2.
+- Severance pay is a lump-sum payment received from a company when you are terminated due to job closings, company reductions, or even company closures.
+These payments are typically based on time in service and/or job performance, and as such are taxable as wages.
+This payment will have the usually Social Security, Medicare, federal and state taxes withheld, which will be reflected on your W-2.

 I lost my health insurance when I lost my job, do I have to pay a penalty?